unitycatalog/unitycatalog/docs/integrations/unity-catalog-puppygraph.md

 ## Create Tables under the Unity Catalog

-Create a catalog `puppygraph` and sevral tables under the schema `modern` in that catalog.
+Create a catalog `puppygraph` and several Delta tables under the schema `modern` in that catalog.

 ```shell
 ./bin/uc catalog create --name puppygraph